 Be the way, the word is from the Greek for an abnormal distemper of asses.
 Sounds like Fox news commentary.

-Burkholderia cepacia: nosocomial infections and pneumonia in patients with cystic fibrosis and chronic granulomatous disease.
+Burkholderia cepacia: nosocomial infections and pneumonia.
+Common in patients with cystic fibrosis and chronic granulomatous disease.

 Burkholderia mallei: glanders in horses.